brianwmorgan/homepage-rooster-grin/README.md

-# Landing Page for Rooster Grin
+# Homepage for Rooster Grin

 This project is a static homepage for Rooster Grin.
 It was designed using provided assets, including a mockup and images.
 It utilizes React as a frontend framework and Bootstrap as a CSS framework.